 Sigma himself is subjected to the Schrodinger's Cat effect: he is forced to remove his memory of his past in order to make dramatic changes to his future.

-Also applies the game of rock paper scissors you have before the first AB game against Tenmyouji.
+Schrödinger's Question: Applies to the game of rock paper scissors you have with Phi before the first AB game against Tenmyouji.

 Sdrawkcab Name: Luna's login password for the Director's Office is MIL KEV OLI.
 It's "I LOVE KLIM" backwards; it turns out Sigma's future self's last name is Klim, and Luna has unrequited romantic feelings for him.